Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power Distribution and Transportation Networks: System model

+We consider a transportation network connected to an $N$-bus radial electrical distribution network at some charging stations.
+The networks are modeled via directed graphs ${{G}_{T}}=\left( \mathcal{V},\mathcal{E} \right)$ and ${{G}_{P}}=\left( \mathcal{N},\mathcal{L} \right)$, respectively.
+Each node $v \in \mathcal{V}$ represents a road intersection, a charging station, or the origin of a user.
+An edge $e\in \mathcal{E}\subseteq \mathcal{V}\times \mathcal{V}$ represents a road connecting two nodes in $\mathcal{V}$.
+In addition, $\mathcal{N}$ and $\mathcal{L}$ denote the set of buses and the set of distribution lines, respectively.
+The buses in $\mathcal{N}$ may have a distributed generation unit and load demands (such as charging stations and residential loads).
 Each charging station $d$ from the set of charging stations $\mathcal{D}\subset \mathcal{V}$, which is located at a node $\mathrm{v}$ of the transportation network, imposes an electrical load to the corresponding bus node, say $j\in \mathcal{N}$, of the distribution network.
 Fig. \ref{Map_power} demonstrates the proposed system. \\ The DSO solves a linearized AC optimal power flow (AC-OPF) problem to minimize distributed generators’ operating costs under power system constraints.
-By solving the linearized AC-OPF, the DLMP at each bus is obtained, which clears the electricity price at charging stations.

-In the transportation network, there are $M$ different EVs whose set is denoted by $\mathcal{M}$.
-Each EV $i\in \mathcal{M}$ with inelastic energy demand ${{q}_{i}}\in \left[ \underline{q},\ \overline{q} \right]$ aims to select the optimum joint routing and destination strategy by considering the traveling time, the price of electricity {and service} at the charging station, as well as the individual and coupling constraints.
-In particular, for the EV $i$, ${{r}_{i}}=\left[ r_{i}^{e} \right]_{e=1}^{E}$ and ${{t}_{i}}=\left[ t_{i}^{d} \right]_{d=1}^{D}$ are the strategies of choosing roads and charging stations, where $r_{i}^{e}$ and $t_{i}^{d}$ are the probability of selecting road $e$ and charging station $d$, respectively.
-In addition, ${{r}^{e}}=\left[ r_{i}^{e} \right]_{i=1}^{M}$ and ${{t}^{d}}=\left[ t_{i}^{d} \right]_{i=1}^{M}$ are collective vector of strategies of choosing road $e$ and station $d$, respectively.
-We also consider an aggregator for the transportation network that provides information on traffic conditions to assist EVs in making optimal decisions.
+By solving the linearized AC-OPF, the DLMP at each bus is obtained, which clears the electricity price at charging stations.\\ In the transportation network, there are $M$ different EVs whose set is denoted by $\mathcal{M}$.
+Each EV $i\in \mathcal{M}$ aims to {compute} the optimum joint routing and destination strategy by considering the traveling time, the price of electricity and service at the charging station, as well as the individual and coupling constraints to reach a charging station located on the transportation and distribution networks.\\ We also consider an aggregator for the transportation network that provides information on traffic conditions to assist EVs in making optimal decisions.
 From the DSO’s point of view, EVs can be considered as mobile electrical loads.
-Such a load can be partially managed by the DSO by setting charging prices at the stations.
+The DSO can partially manage such a load by setting charging prices at the stations.
 Therefore, we deal with the problem of joint routing and destination planning of EV users in interdependent power distribution and transportation networks.
 The high-level information flow of the scheme is depicted in Fig. \ref{Flow}.